terraboops/claudifier/README.md

-# Claudifier
+# Boopifier

 A universal notification handler for Claude Code events.

-Claudifier reads JSON events from stdin (sent by Claude Code hooks) and dispatches them to various notification handlers.
+Boopifier reads JSON events from stdin (sent by Claude Code hooks) and dispatches them to various notification handlers.
 Play sounds when Claude responds, get desktop notifications for important events, send yourself Signal messages, and more. **Crucially, it supports project-specific notification configs in your global config file** - perfect for keeping work notification preferences out of work repos while still getting customized notifications for each project.

 ## Features